-Sharon M. Quinsaat is Assistant Professor in the Department of Sociology at Grinnell College and 2017 Young Southeast Asia Fellow of the Southeast Asia Research Group (SEAREG).
+Sharon M. Quinsaat is Assistant Professor in the Department of Sociology at Grinnell College, with affiliations in American Studies and Peace and Conflict Studies.
+She is a 2017 Young Southeast Asia Fellow of the Southeast Asia Research Group (SEAREG).
 She studies collective behavior and social movements, migration, and race and ethnicity from a global and transnational perspective.
 Methodologically, she is interested in qualitative and comparative analysis

 Sharon has published her research in edited volumes and peer-reviewed journals such as Journal of Ethnic and Migration Studies, Mobilization, Ethnic and Racial Studies, Mass Communication and Society, Sociology Compass, and Asian Survey.
 Her book project, tentatively titled Movements in Movement: Filipino Migration, Mobilization, and Diaspora Formation, argues that diasporas are outcomes, rather than causes or agents, of transnational mobilization.
 She was awarded the National Science Foundation’s Doctoral Dissertation Improvement Grant to complete data collection for this study.